 Millennials are people who range from 18 to 34 years of age.
 As the Generation Xers and Baby Boomers grow older and exit your workforce, the Millennials are who'll be taking their place.
 In fact, millennials are now the most numerous generation in the United States.
 Get used to them; they'll be around for a while.

-Did you know that 75% of millennials have a profile on at least one social media network?
+Did you know that 88% of millennials use at least one social media network?
 What’s even more interesting is that as many as 55% of them will post at least one selfie every week.
-And on average – millennials spend at least an hour per week to get that perfect selfie.
-That’s a full hour of some high quality self-admiration.
+And on average—millennials spend at least an hour per week to get that perfect selfie.
+That’s a full hour of some high-quality self-admiration.

 Millennials grew up during today's age of digital technology and 24/7 online communication.
 They're masters of technology, well-educated, self-confident, multi-taskers brimming with energy and eager to do good work.
 They prefer to work in teams rather than as individuals, and value social interaction and work-life balance over a long, competitive climb up the corporate ladder.